-Lovers of lesser-trodden coastlines will fall head over heels for boutique hotel Kumu Beach, a tranquil 10-room hideout a stone's thow from the golden sand.
-Sat on a raised portion of beachfront on Sri Lanka’s south-east coast, this modern, villa-style property was built for life of a very serene sort.
-During the day, lounge by the ocean-facing infinity pool or in a day-bed beneath the palms, sampling exotic smoothies and iced Ceylon tea.
-Come evening, dine on tiger prawns, seared tuna and Sri Lankan hoppers at a table on the lawn, where you can watch the sunset give way to a ink-black sky thick with stars.
+Lovers of lesser-trodden coastlines will fall hard for boutique hotel Kumu Beach, a placid 10-room hideout a stone's throw from the golden sand.
+Set on a raised strip of beachfront on Sri Lanka’s south-west coast, this modern, villa-style property has been designed to encourage a stay of the most serene sort.
+While the sun sits high in the sky, lounge by the ocean-facing infinity pool or on a day-bed beneath the palms, sampling exotic smoothies and iced Ceylon tea to stay cool.
+Come evening, dine on coconut-encrusted tiger prawns, seared tuna steaks and Sri Lankan hoppers (bowl-shaped pancakes) at a table on the lawn, watching the sunset give way to an inky sky thick with stars.

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.